 You can use the Cloud Images service to import custom virtual machine disk images into the Rackspace Open Cloud.
-In order for these images to boot correctly, they must be prepared according to the following requirements and instructions.
+In order for these images to boot correctly, prepare them according to the following requirements and instructions.

 Note: A Cloud Files object, whether a Dynamic Large Object (DLO) or a Static Large Object (SLO), is considered to be a single file for this purpose.

 Images must not expand to a system disk larger than 160 GB.

 Note: Because of the limitations related to this software platform, import is not available for Windows images.

 Prepare an image offline using XenServer

 If you are preparing an image specifically for use in the Rackspace Open Cloud, we recommend that you prepare it offline by using a local installation of XenServer.

 For instructions for preparing an image on Linux, see Create a server image for the Rackspace Open Cloud.

 Prepare an image online in another cloud

 If you already have a server in another cloud and you want to boot an instance of it in the Rackspace Open Cloud, we recommend that you make a copy of your server and make the necessary configuration and software changes in the other cloud before you export an image of that server.
 We recommend this approach because it’s much easier to work with a living server rather than to try to make offline modifications to a virtual machine image.

 We suggest that you take the following steps:

 - In the other cloud, create an image of the server that you want to bring over to the Rackspace Open Cloud.

 - In the other cloud, boot a new server from the image that you just created.

 - In the other cloud, make appropriate modifications to the new server so that it can work in the Rackspace Open Cloud.

 - In the other cloud, create an image of the new server.

 - In the other cloud, export the image that you just created.

 - Offline, convert the image to the VHD format.